Safer Celebrations during COVID-19: Holidays and Other Gatherings

 - A small outdoor gathering with no more than 50 people.

 - A small indoor gathering with no more than 15 people.

 High-risk: Going to crowded places

 Avoid these activities to help stop the spread of COVID-19:

 - Going to indoor gatherings with people from many different households.

 - Going to a crowded bar, restaurant, party, or concert either indoors or outdoors, where you cannot keep at least 6 feet from others.

 - Traveling between states.
 For more information on traveling, see Protect Yourself & Others: Traveling.

 Flyer with tips on how to celebrate safely.
-Customize the title for any holiday or gathering.

 - Celebrate a Safer Holiday in Amharic (PDF)